 - Preheat your oven to 325 degrees F (163 degrees C).
 Prepare a 9 or 10-inch springform pan as follows: Coat the inside with vegetable shortening or butter, fit the bottom of the pan with a round of parchment paper and coat the top of the paper with more vegetable shortening or butter.
 Shake some flour around inside the greased pan until the sides and bottom of the pan are coated.
 Shake out the excess flour and set aside.
 (More about how to prepare cake pans so the cake won't stick.)

 - Add the flour, cornstarch, sugar, baking soda, and salt to the bowl of an electric mixer fitted with the paddle attachment.
 Mix on low just to combine.

 - With the mixer running on medium-low speed, add the butter, piece by piece, mixing until the butter is completely incorporated into the flour and the mixture looks like coarse crumbs.

-- Add the eggs and egg yolk, buttermilk. and vanilla and beat on medium speed for 1 minute to combine.
+- Add the eggs and egg yolk, buttermilk, and vanilla and beat on medium speed for 1 minute to combine.

-- Scoop the batter into the prepared springform pan and smooth into an even layer.
+- Scoop the batter into the prepared springform pan and smooth it into an even layer.
 Drop spoonfuls of blueberry sauce all over the top of the cake batter.
 With a butter knife, swirl the blueberry sauce into the cake batter.
 Sprinkle the crumb topping over the top of the cake, squeezing it in your hands as you do to create large pieces of crumb.

-- Remove the cake from the oven and allow to cool on a wire rack for at least 15 minutes before removing the sides of the springform pan.
+- Remove the cake from the oven and allow it to cool on a wire rack for at least 15 minutes before removing the sides of the springform pan.
 Serve warm or at room temperature.
 The cake will keep in an airtight container at room temperature for up to 2 days.